 Tips for Filing Your Taxes

 - If you want professional help preparing your returns, consider hiring a financial advisor who also provides tax prep or who works with a tax accountant.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t know whether you’re better off with the standard deduction versus itemizing your deductions, be sure to read up on the two options and do some math.
 You might find that you’d save a significant amount of money one way or another, so it’s best to educate yourself before the tax return deadline.